Mornington Island: Alcohol ban

 In November 2003 the Government of Queensland implemented an Alcohol Management Plan to 19 Indigenous communities in Queensland where alcohol abuse was rampant, including Mornington Island.
 The plan restricted tavern opening hours, limits sales to only light and mid-strength beers, bans takeaway alcohol sales and home brewing.
 Riots broke out when the tough new alcohol laws were introduced.
 A total ban on alcohol was in place across all foreshores and the 23 islands in the Wellesley, South Wellesley Islands, Forsyth and Bountiful Islands groups and Sweers Island, apart from the Sweers Island Resort.

 After the tavern was shut down, locals took to home brewing, and in 2017 Mornington Shire Council called for the ban to be lifted so that alcohol could be better regulated from a single legal outlet.
 Alcohol continued to be a major social and health problem as of 2019, and in 2021 the tavern was reopened, which had started to improve the community's relationship with alcohol.

 On 16 April 2022, after much consultation with community elders, the island introduced limited, regulated access to liquor.
 Residents and visitors are now permitted to have up to 4.5 L, or 12 cans, of low or mid-strength beer or pre-mixed spirits for consumption in the home.
 The strategy has been adopted in order to address the problem of harms from people creating potent strength homebrews, as well as sly grogging.

 Climate

-Mornington Island experiences a tropical savanna climate (Köppen: Aw, Trewartha: Awhb), with a very hot and very humid, yet short wet season from mid-November to mid-April; and a long, warm to hot dry season from mid-April to mid-November with muggy conditions due to its coastal location.
+Mornington Island experiences a tropical savanna climate (Köppen: Aw), with a sweltering wet season from December to April, and a long dry season from May to November with cooler nights and lower humidity.
+Average daily maxima remain warm to hot year-round: from 25.8 C in June and July to 33.3 C in November.
+Average annual rainfall is 1198.7 mm, and the highest daily rainfall recorded was 477.2 mm on 1 March 2011.
+The island averages 110.6 clear days and 77.0 cloudy days annually.
+Extreme temperatures have ranged from 5.1 C on 9 July 1974 to 39.8 C on 6 December 2012.